 An e-book (pdf) by Joseph L. Evans, PhD, of Xymogen, entitled 'The Secret Life of Mitochondria', can be read at the link below.

 back to top

 The mitochondria are responsible for producing Adenosine-5'-triphosphate (ATP).
-The molecule with its three phosphate groups is pictured below.
+The molecule contains three phosphate groups.

 ATP is a multifunctional nucleotide, it's main role being a coenzyme responsible for intracellular energy transfer.
 That is to say, during cellular respiration, the mitochondria inside each cell produce ATP, a coenzyme, which acts to distribute chemical energy inside of that cell for metabolism.
 The ATP moves out of the mitochondrial membrane and float around inside the cell in the cytoplasm until it is used up in a variety of processes, described below.

 Energy is released when ATP (adenosine triphosphate) is converted to ADP (adenosine diphosphate).
 This occurs by breaking off a phosphate molecule from the ATP molecule, the action of which actually releases energy which can be absorbed by a protein or enzyme as part of a cellular activity.
 It drives virtually every biochemical reaction in the body and is in constant demand by the cells of the body.